emiliobasualdo/Byzantine-Reliable-Announcement-Server/README.md

 3. Start the client and tell him the server is listening on port Y

 ### Start the hacker
+You could use thte hacker to simulate a server's presence.
 Pass the port where the hacker will start, the ip and the port the server is listening to
 ```shell script
 java -jar hacker/target/hacker-1.0-jar-with-dependencies.jar 8001 127.0.0.1 8000